Portage/Canoe Packs

 Quetico

-The Quetico is the smallest of the three Granite Gear packs featured here and comes at a slightly higher price per volume compared to the others.
-While its product description highlights an advanced suspension system, most users we’ve spoken with consider all three Granite Gear portage packs to be roughly equal in performance.
-Like the others, the Quetico offers high-quality stitching on the side handles for easy lifting in and out of a canoe, along with the same durable materials throughout and has an 82L or 5000 cubic inch capacity.
+The Quetico is the smallest of the three Granite Gear packs featured here and comes at a slightly higher price per volume than the others.
+While its product description emphasizes an advanced suspension system, most users we’ve spoken with feel that all three Granite Gear portage packs perform about the same on the trail.

 Traditional #4